COMMUNITY EDUCATION CLASSES (FEE BASED)

 Who Can Enroll?

 Community Education classes are open to all adults in the community.
-Children and teens can take classes through College for Kids in the summer.
+Many classes are available for children and teens with parental consent.